MSLNZ/msl-equipment/docs/api.rst

-Once a :class:`~msl.equipment.config.Config` object exists you can access of all the :class:`~msl.equipment.record_types.EquipmentRecord`\'s and :class:`~msl.equipment.record_types.ConnectionRecord`\'s that are contained within the :ref:`Databases <database>` as well as all of the :attr:`~msl.equipment.database.Database.equipment` that is being used to perform the measurement by calling the :meth:`~msl.equipment.config.Config.database` method to create an instance of the :class:`~msl.equipment.database.Database`.
+Once a :class:`~msl.equipment.config.Config` object exists you can access of all the :class:`~msl.equipment.record_types.EquipmentRecord`\'s and :class:`~msl.equipment.record_types.ConnectionRecord`\'s that are contained within the :ref:`Databases <database-formats>` as well as all of the :attr:`~msl.equipment.database.Database.equipment` that is being used to perform the measurement by calling the :meth:`~msl.equipment.config.Config.database` method to create an instance of the :class:`~msl.equipment.database.Database`.